sopherapps/eli/README.md

 - [ ] Make it a downloadable electronjs app or nwjs or any given lighter option, or a PWA
 - [ ] Remove links to external css or font.
 Download them and include them in the artefact.
 - [ ] \*Reduce the interval of the cronjsobs in restie (and in sopherapps_utils to millisecond level)
+- [ ] \*Ask if the labels of charts should be sorted, in case the data comes unsorted.